nezed/webpack-split-chunks/README.md

 ## What does it do?

-This plugin transfers modules that match a regular expression from a list of chunks into a single target chunk.
+This plugin transfers modules whose absolute path matches a regular expression from a list of chunks into a single target chunk.
-Coupled with other plugins – especially with webpack's built-in `CommonsChunkPlugin `– this can be very useful.
+Coupled with other plugins – especially with webpack's built-in `CommonsChunkPlugin `– this can be quite useful.

 ## Usage